 The idea of designing this kind of ammunition originates from World

-as a potential binary weapon in the 1940s, but never fully
+was also considered as a potential binary weapon in the 1940s, but

-developed.
-The first nerve agents developed as binary weapons were
+never fully developed.
+The first nerve agents developed as binary

 respectively.
 They were all developed by the USA during the Cold